athenasystems/phpStartPoint/README.md

 To simply run phpStartPoint on your database run
 `perl ./phpStartPoint.pl`

-To run phpStartPoint and setup an Apache Virtual Host for the files created run
+To run phpStartPoint on your database and setup an Apache Virtual Host for the files created run
 `perl ./phpStartPoint.pl www`

 To run phpStartPoint and setup an Apache Virtual Host for the files created, and import the example database run